SiddhantJ007/lexai-multilingual-workflow/README.md

 I built LexAi to explore how a lightweight product experience could connect a frontend workflow to backend AI services for translation, rewriting, OCR-assisted intake, feedback collection, and output iteration.

+## Project Evolution

+LexAi started as a multilingual AI content workflow built around a real product need: helping users generate, translate, refine, and export content without manually moving between multiple tools.
+The early version included login and signup flows so user activity and usage could be tracked through accounts.

+After testing the workflow, the requirement changed: users were less likely to try the tool if they had to create an account first.
+I redesigned the flow to remove the login barrier while still keeping user sessions separated.
+The updated approach used browser-side session tracking so each browser session could keep its own usage state, history, and token limits without mixing data across users.

+The translation workflow also evolved through feedback.
+A “good” response could generate alternative variants, while a “bad” response asked for feedback and resent that context into the AI flow for regeneration.
+The goal was not just to translate text once, but to create an iterative content workflow where users could improve outputs, compare variants, reuse feedback, and export structured results.

+This public version keeps the core workflow and removes private branding, deployment details, credentials, and third-party business context.
+It is intended to show the product and engineering decisions behind the prototype: simplifying user access, preserving session isolation, building feedback loops, supporting OCR/file input, and making AI outputs easier to review and export.

 ## Key features

 - AI-assisted multilingual translation flow